alexaandru/go-sitter-forest/README.md

 The returned `Grammar` type implements `Stringer` so it should give a nice summary when printed (to screen or logs, etc.).

+### Queries

+As of `v1.5.90` the root package not only includes the "parsers forest" but also the corresponding queries.
+The queries are compiled from two sources:

+1. `nvim_treesitter` project and
+2. the individual sitter repos' own `queries` folders.

+The queries are embedded in the library (at the time of writing this, for 359 parsers, the queries are only 11MB) and they can be fetched via `forest.GetQuery(lang, kind)` where kind is one of {`highlights`, `indent`, `folds`, etc.} (preferably without the ".scm" extension, but will work with it included as well).
+I.e. to get the highlights query for Go, one would call `forest.GetQuery("go", "highlights")`.

 ## Parser Code Changes